-Start your trip at 8:30am from Central Barcelona, continuing by minivan on a 1.5-hour drive through the lush countryside to the charming village of Besalú.
+Start your trip from central Barcelona, continuing by an air-conditioned vehicle on a drive through the lush countryside to the charming village of Besalú.
 Once you arrive, hop out to begin a walking tour of this ancient city, stopping to admire its streets lined with medieval-era architecture.
 Then visit a nearby mikveh (a 12th-century Jewish bath) before stopping by a medieval synagogue.

-Continue next to Castellfollit de la Roca, a positively miniscule town situated on the edge of a basalt cliff.
+Continue next to Castellfollit de la Roca, a positively minuscule town situated on the edge of a basalt cliff.
 This tiny village harbors 1,000 citizens in a town that’s just 3,280 square feet (1,000 square meters).
-Proceed from there to Rupit, where you’ll have two hours to wander this beautiful hamlet at your leisure.
+Proceed to Rupit, where you have time to wander this beautiful hamlet at your leisure.
 Stroll the cobblestone roads lined with 16th-century houses, cross the city’s hanging wooden bridge, and make a visit Rupit’s baroque-era Church of Sant Miquel.
 Feel free to have lunch (at your own expense) before checking out the ruins of the Castle of Rupit set on a picturesque rocky peak.

 After Rupit, take a scenic drive towards the sandstone cliffs at Cingles de Tavertet, set in the Ter River Valley, passing by the area’s megalithic tomb and its Iberian Wall as well.
-Then arrive in Tavertet, taking time to explore the area’s 48-preserved homes from the 16th and 17th century with your guide.
-Hear a few details about the village from your guide before checking out the 11th-century romanesque Church of Sant Cristòfol.
-You’ll then have time to take a break, grabbing a coffee (at your own expense) or enjoying short walk to the scenic overlook at Panta de Sau lake.
+Then arrive in Tavertet, taking time to explore the area’s 48 preserved homes from the 16th and 17th centuries with your guide.
+Hear a few details about the village from your guide before checking out the 11th-century Romanesque Church of Sant Cristòfol.
+You then have time to take a break, grabbing a coffee (at your own expense) or enjoying a short walk to the scenic overlook at Panta de Sau lake.

-Finish your trip with a ride back to Barcelona, during which you’ll enjoy vistas of verdant-green forests like Magatalls, along with the UNESCO Man and Biosphere-listed El Montseny natural park.
-You’ll be dropped off back at your departure point in Barcelona at the end of the day.
+Finish your trip with a ride back to Barcelona, during which you enjoy vistas of verdant-green forests like Magatalls, along with the UNESCO Man and Biosphere-listed El Montseny natural park.
+You are dropped off back at your departure point in Barcelona at the end of the day.